 I warn everyone who hears the words of the prophecy of this book: if anyone adds to them, God will add to him the plagues described in this book, and if anyone takes away from the words of the book of this prophecy, God will take away his share in the tree of life and in the holy city, which are described in this book.

-May we never scripture weight – whether by authorship, testament or presupposition – but instead seek to gather all that Scripture has to say on the matter and only then make careful conclusions.
+May we never scripture weight – whether by authorship, testament, or presupposition.
+Instead, seek to gather all that Scripture has to say on the matter and only then make careful conclusions.

 There are many in the religious world today that claim to be an apostle.
 More than simply "a messenger" (Greek meaning of the word "apostle"), a title of "Apostle" is given or assumed by individuals wishing to mimick the authority and power given to the original twelve.
 For example, the [more]

 God has relied on messengers throughout history, but tracking the messengers of God through Scripture reveals some interesting things about God's character and His word.
-It also has implications for those that make claims about their own supposed "anointing" by God to speak His words today.
-God hasn't always used [more]
+It also has rather damning implications for "Churches" and individuals making claims about their own supposed "anointing" by God to speak His words today. [more]

-Understanding the Bible can be difficult.
+Attempting to understand the Bible can be difficult.
 For many centuries, the Catholic Church taught that the Bible could only be understood by an ordained priest.
 In modern times, people like N.T.
-Wright and other well-credentialed theologians are often held up as having profound (even special or unique) insights into God's [more]
+Wright and other well-credentialed theologians are often held up as having profound (even special or unique) insights [more]

 Some maintain that Jude quotes from the apocryphal book of Enoch.
 Often, this is put forward as a statement of fact in order to move forward to the much "larger" discussions regarding the meaning of extra-Biblical quotes, their place in Scripture, and the question of their inspiration.
 The book of [more]